typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   tooling to detect breaking changes in types—whether from refactors, or from new TypeScript releases—and to minimize the amount of churn from breaking changes in TypeScript
 -   a general and widely-adopted policy for supported TypeScript versions

-Once all three of those elements are adopted, addon will be able to have equally high confidence in the stability of addons’ published types as they do in their runtime code.
+Once all three of those elements are adopted, end users will be able to have equally high confidence in the stability of addons’ published types as they do in their runtime code.

 This RFC ***should not*** be understood to propose *anything* about the core Ember addons (Ember and Ember Data) or Ember CLI: that would need to flow through the normal Ember RFC process.
 However, these same tools and patterns are necessary for core tools and libraries to begin publishing types, and this same strategy could be applied successfully there with minor modification.
 See [<b>Appendix: Core Addons and CLI</b>](#appendix-core-addons-and-ember-cli) for an overview of some possible future directions.